 - LinkTree allows you to connect posts with links on social media platforms like Instagram that don’t allow links within posts

-- Headliner is an easy way to create promotional videos for blog posts or campaigns
+- Headliner and VEED offer easy ways to create promotional videos for blog posts or campaigns

 Do you include social media channels in your fundraising efforts?